 BLUE CRAB BOWL ARCHIVES

-Blue Crab Bowl is proud to celebrate to its 21st annual competition as the Virginia Regional competition of the NOSB.
-From 1998 through 2017, more than 325 teams have competed — bringing together over 1,620 students and dozens of coaches from 53 different high schools and educational institutions from all corners of Virginia.
+Blue Crab Bowl is proud to be the Virginia Regional competition of the NOSB since the program's inception in 1998.
+Nearly 350 teams have competed — bringing together 1,700 students and dozens of coaches from over 50 different high schools and educational institutions from all corners of Virginia.

 Visit our archives for lists of past competitors and each year's winning team.

-Who was involved in 2017?
+Who was involved in the most recent Bowl?
 Check out the event program.

 Archives: winners 1998 to present.